Alabama Auto Insurance [Rates + Cheap Coverage Guide]

 Since 2013, the State of Alabama Online Insurance Verification System has been in place.
 Basically, the system helps law enforcement immediately check the insurance status on your vehicle.

-If you violate car insurance laws, Alabama has the right to suspend your vehicle registration.
+If you violate auto insurance laws, Alabama has the right to suspend your vehicle registration.
 You will be notified if authorities are suspending your registration.
 Below are reasons authorities may suspend your vehicle registration according to the Alabama Department of Revenue.

 - “The Department did not receive a timely response to a questionnaire that was sent to verify the MLI coverage on the vehicle.”